Nurse Triage: Pre-Hospital, Call Center & Virtual Settings

 As a subspecialty, triage involves utilizing a modified nursing process (in italics):

-Assessment – Elicit symptoms, Use pattern recognition and context to identify urgent symptoms.
+Assessment – Elicit symptoms, Use pattern recognition, context and heuristics to estimate symptom urgency.